rails/rails/guides/source/security.md

 It is interesting that only 4% of these passwords were dictionary words and the great majority is actually alphanumeric.
 However, password cracker dictionaries contain a large number of today's passwords, and they try out all kinds of (alphanumerical) combinations.
 If an attacker knows your user name and you use a weak password, your account will be easily cracked.

 A good password is a long alphanumeric combination of mixed cases.
-As this is quite hard to remember, it is advisable to enter only the _(highlight)first letters of a sentence that you can easily remember_.
+As this is quite hard to remember, it is advisable to enter only the _first letters of a sentence that you can easily remember_.
 For example "The quick brown fox jumps over the lazy dog" will be "Tqbfjotld".
 Note that this is just an example, you should not use well known phrases like these, as they might appear in cracker dictionaries, too.

 ### Regular Expressions